Biden vows to back Afghan leaders as U.S. pullout accelerates

 The U.S. intelligence community has recently concluded that the government of Afghanistan could collapse as soon as six months after the American military withdrawal, according to a Wall Street Journal report citing officials with knowledge of the assessment.

-Mr. Ghani brushed off questions about that prediction during his visit to the Pentagon Friday.
+Mr. Ghani brushed off questions about the dire prediction during a visit to the Pentagon Friday, hours before appearing at the White House.

 “There have been many such predictions and they have all … turned out false,” Mr. Ghani said during a brief exchange with reporters inside the Pentagon.

-This week, Taliban fighters took control of key districts in the Kunduz, Baghlan and Balkh provinces, along with rapid gains elsewhere in the country.
-Dozens of districts have fallen in the two months since Mr. Biden‘s announcement.

-The Taliban now control more districts than the Afghan government, according to figures compiled by the Foundation for Defense of Democracies.
-There are growing fears that the capital, Kabul, could fall this year, though U.S. military officials reportedly are developing plans to use drones and other means to keep the city from slipping out of government control.

-Mr. Blinken told reporters on Friday that the Biden administration is aware of the Taliban‘s “elevated attacks on the Afghan security forces and in certain parts of the country compared to a year ago.”
+Those comments came after Secretary of State Antony Blinken told reporters on Friday that the Biden administration is aware of the Taliban’s “elevated attacks on the Afghan security forces and in certain parts of the country compared to a year ago.”

-But the secretary of state stressed there has been “no increase” in Taliban attacks targeting the small number of U.S. and NATO troops still in Afghanistan.
+Mr. Blinken, who made the remarks while traveling in France, stressed that there has been “no increase” in Taliban attacks targeting the small number of U.S. and NATO troops still in Afghanistan.
 He also added that he believes the current surge in Taliban activity would have happened even if U.S. and NATO forces had committed to remain in the country.

 “The attacks that we’re seeing now and other attacks almost certainly would have commenced, including potentially attacks on provincial capitals,” Mr. Blinken said.